osg-htc/docs/docs/data/stashcache/install-cache.md

 * Obtain root access to the host
 * Prepare [the required Yum repositories](../../common/yum.md)
 * Install [CA certificates](../../common/ca.md)

-!!! note "Minimum version for this documentation"
-    This document describes features introduced in XCache 3.3.0, released on 2022-12-08.
-    When installing, ensure that your version of the `stash-cache` RPM is at least 3.3.0.

 <!-- NOTE: Keep the "Registering the Cache" section below in sync with run-stashcache-container.md -->